 End of life care modelling tools

-The National End of Life Care Intelligence Network has teamed up with partners to bring together a suite of tools to support end of life care commissioning and planning.
+The National End of Life Care Programme has teamed up with partners to bring together a suite of tools to support end of life care commissioning and planning.

 The tools